net-sasu-lib/stopwatch/README.md

 ## Zero-Clause BSD

-Copyright (C) 2022-2024 Sasu Welling and contributors.
+Copyright (C) 2024 and onwards by contributors of this project.

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted.